 The East Bay ARC (EBARC) frequently offers ham radio license courses and exams.
 EBARC is an excellent venue for recruitment.
 See http://www.ebarc.org/want.html

 EBARC, Oakland Radio Communication Association, (ORCA) and Amateur Radio Club of Alameda (ARCA) co-sponsor quarterly American Radio Relay League (ARRL) Volunteer Examiner Coordinator (VEC) Amateur Radio Test Sessions.
-Alternatively, the ARRL maintains a list of all affiliated clubs offering exams on their Find An Exam page.

 Where: MEDIA ROOM -- OAKLAND FIRE DEPARTMENT -- 1605 MARTIN LUTHER KING JR. WAY (AT 16TH ST) -- OAKLAND, CA 94612